gardener/gardener/docs/api-reference/core.md

 </em>
 </td>
 <td>
-<p>Enabled controls whether the default excess capacity reservation should be enabled.</p>
+<p>Enabled controls whether the default excess capacity reservation should be enabled.
+Deprecated: This field is deprecated and will be removed in a future version of Gardener.
+Please use <code>Configs</code> instead.</p>
 </td>
 </tr>
 <tr>